ONSdigital/eq-questionnaire-validator/doc/decisions/0012-repeating-answer-options.md

 - `dynamic_answers` will contain two top level properties, `values` and `answers`.
 - `dynamic_answers` can be used alongside the existing static `answers` property, allowing for static and dynamic answers on the same page.
-- `dynaic_answers` must have at least one but can contain multiple `answers` to be iterated over for each literal list item.
+- `dynamic_answers` must have at least one but can contain multiple `answers` to be iterated over for each literal list item.
 - `dynamic_answers` will be limited to a single block i.e. they will only be displayed on one page.

 #### `dynamic_answers.values`